dtcenter/MET/met/docs/Users_Guide/point-stat.rst

     - CLIMO_CDF
     - Climatological cumulative distribution function value

 The STAT output files described for point_stat may be used as inputs to the Stat-Analysis tool.
-For more information on using the Stat-Analysis tool to create stratifications and aggregations of the STAT files produced by point_stat, please see :ref:`stat-analysis`.
+For more information on using the Stat-Analysis tool to create stratifications and aggregations of the STAT files produced by point_stat, please see :numref:`stat-analysis`.